Help Center

 Dynamic Charts Builder

-To learn more about this module, proceed to the Dynamic Charts Builder Overview.
+More about this module is explained in the Dynamic Charts Builder Overview.

 Custom visibility conditions

-In the WordPress block editor (Gutenberg), hit the eye icon and you’ll find two new conditions in the Condition drop-down.
+In the WordPress block editor (Gutenberg), hitting the “eye” icon displays these options in the Condition drop-down.

-More about that you can read in the Custom Visibility Conditions Add-on tutorial.
+More about can be found in the Custom Visibility Conditions Add-on tutorial.

 Trim string callback